nickdrummond/star-wars-ontology/readme.md

 * Resistance - first pass
 * Rebels - first pass
 * Clone Wars - in progress
-* The Bad Batch - skeleton
+* The Bad Batch - in progress
 * The Book of Boba Fett - to do

 ## Status